Thank you for reading our post, please rate this article at the end.

 His trailers had high demand, and he sold them by marketing a brand-new lifestyle that involved being nomadic and constantly exploring the roads.

-Byam re-opened Airstream soon after the war, and by the late 1940s, he took his trailers all over the globe for road tests.
+Byam reopened Airstream soon after the war, and by the late 1940s, he took his trailers all over the globe for road tests.
 The road tests played a crucial role in improving the functionality of his travel trailers.

-The 1950s to 1970s: More RV Models into the Market
+The 1950s to 1970s: More RV Models on the Market

 Robert Gray built the first Shasta trailer in 1941 for military housing, but he didn’t know that his canned ham-shaped trailers would become a billion-dollar industry.